Ghilianella

-Ghilianella is a genus of true bug in the subfamily Emesinae.
-Fifty-eight species have been described, with a distribution from Guatemala to Brazil.
+Ghilianella is a genus of true bugs in the subfamily Emesinae.
+Fifty-eight species have been described, with a combined distribution from Guatemala to Brazil.

 The linear form of the species in this genus allow the young larvae to be carried about by the mother or perhaps the father.
 The larvae of the young can curl around the parent's thorax.

-The genus can be recognized by the laterally acute prolonged apical last abdominal segments.
+Species of the genus can be recognized by the laterally acute prolonged apical last abdominal segments.